CTEP Program Description

 A CTEP who is bilingual in both English and Somali would be especially well-suited to serving individuals who attend classes through Open Door, as in 2019 Somali was the primary language of our students, and over 50% listed Somali as their primary language.

-Literacy Minnesota manages six Open Door Learning Center locations throughout the Twin Cities.
-Due to COVID-19 it is possible that this position will be working partially remotely, with limited work done at our learning centers (likely one-on-one or very small group) and at our main office.
+Literacy Minnesota manages five Open Door Learning Center locations throughout the Twin Cities.
+Due to COVID-19 this position will be working partially remotely and partly at our learning centers with opportunities to work out of our main office.
 Literacy Minnesota has a state-mandated COVID-19 emergency plan in place for reopening and will provide all protective equipment necessary (masks, gloves, disinfectant, etc.).
 However, our first priority is the safety of our staff, volunteers and learners and we are in no rush to reopen in a physical capacity until it is safe to do so.

-We are hoping by Fall, 2021 we will be able to at least partially open our Learning Centers.
-At this point the CTEP will be stationed at our main office or the learning center of their choice, and will likely travel between learning centers as needed.
+After taking dis/ability, distance, method of transportation and preference into account during the first few weeks of service, CTEP will be offered primary a station at home, our main office or the learning center of their choice, and will travel between assigned learning centers and main office as needed.
 We reimburse for mileage.
 All of our sites are on bus lines and close to public transport.
 It would benefit the CTEP to have a vehicle, but it is not necessary.
 Time on the computer is approximately 50%.
 The split between direct service and capacity building projects is 50/50 and projects will depend on the needs of the learners at our sites.

 How to Apply

 Apply online at http://my.americorps.gov/ and click on “Apply to Serve”.
 Be sure to search for the “Community Technology Empowerment Project” or “CTEP” when asked to indicate what program you would like to send your application to.
 Contact: Allison Williams, firstname.lastname@example.org, 651-298-8918 for more information about CTEP Member requirements.